Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Related work

 There are notable human-in-the-loop approaches that can also be used to specify and incorporate user's preference.
 These include the preference-based reinforcement learning approaches (\cite{christiano2017deep}, \cite{lee2021pebble}) that query the user about their preference between two trajectory segments.
 Then they learn a reward function that would produce the same ranking between trajectories as the user.
 This reward function is used to train the agent in solving the task.
 Another popular approach is the TAMER framework that involves the user giving ratings to actions taken by the agent (\cite{knox2009interactively}, \cite{warnell2018deep}).
 Then the agent learns the human's rating function and greedily chooses actions that maximize its value at each step.
 These techniques are useful for tacit knowledge tasks where the user's preference cannot be stated in terms of concepts.
 However, if the user's preference can be stated in symbolic terms, then using these approaches will be unnecessarily cumbersome for the user.
-Another limitation with these approaches, unlike \textit{PRESCA}, is that the user cannot provide feedback that is specific to their preference and must provide feedback for the entire task.
-We believe that this would require much more feedback from the user, than it would for \textit{PRESCA} to learn the relevant concept.
+Another limitation with these approaches, unlike \textit{PRESCA}, is that the user cannot provide feedback that is only specific to their preference and must provide feedback for the entire task.
+This would arguably require much more feedback from the user, than it would for \textit{PRESCA} to learn the relevant concept.
 Also note that \textit{PRESCA} adds the learned concept to the symbolic interface thus amortizing the efforts of learning.
-Extensions to the TAMER framework have also been proposed that learn from the environment reward signal while using the human feedback for accelerated learning (\cite{knox2010combining}, \cite{arakawa2018dqn}).
-However, these frameworks learn a policy that maximizes environment's reward and therefore, it might not align with the user's preference.
+When learning concepts, \textit{PRESCA} tries to reduce the feedback complexity.
+There are active learning works in machine learning literature \cite{settles2009active}, that also deal with reducing the number of labels needed to learn a classifier.
+However, active learning suffers when there is class imbalance (skew) \cite{kazerouni2020active} in the data which can often be severe in RL settings in cases where the target concepts are rare and the state space is huge.
+Moreover, \textit{PRESCA} can easily be complemented with active learning using simple strategies like refining candidate queries, produced by \textit{PRESCA}, using informativeness scores from active learning.